dopedao/dope-monorepo/packages/api/scripts/sprites/README.md

 This directory contains scripts that help prepare files from our animation team for use in the API.
 Sprites are [hosted in a static GCP bucket here](https://console.cloud.google.com/storage/browser/dopewars-static/male?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&project=dopewars-live&prefix=&forceOnObjectsSortingFiltering=false).

+### About scripts

+We're using Go to script some of these actions.
+Because of the way Go needs things named; we have to separate those scripts into folders or receive a compiler error when building for CI.

 ## Spritesheet details

 ### Mapping human readable names to computer readable names